20 Things to do in Verona (2024): Best places to visit + map

 11. Scaliger’s Tombs (Arche Scaligare)

 Just a few steps from the Piazza dei Signori, you’ll find the Scaliger Tombs on the high ground behind the fence.
-The beautifully decorated, Gothic tombs of the three most important members of the Scaliger family, who lived in Verona around the 13th century. century.
+The beautifully decorated, Gothic tombs of the three most important members of the Scaliger family, who lived in Verona around the 13th century.
 In summer, you can visit the tombs for a small fee.

 Scaliger Tombs Verona